 The program provides select applicants with loans up to a maximum of $10,000 per year for up to four years (which may be forgivable if the candidate successfully earns a doctorate within five years of commencing the doctoral program, and teaches accounting at a BC university immediately upon completion of the doctorate, with one year of teaching for each year of support).
 The applicant must be a resident in BC or Yukon at time of application.

-The CPAEF hosts a biennial Accounting Educators' and Academics’ Symposium in the spring in the Lower Mainland.
+The CPAEF hosts a biennial Accounting Educators' and Academics’ Symposium.
 CPABC members who are accounting educators in BC are invited to attend this unique opportunity to learn and exchange ideas about the latest developments in the accounting profession.